urlearncloud/devops-doc/GIT/git-info/README.md

 #### Distributed model :-

 Every user can work independently on their copy, with changes later synchronized (pushed/pulled) to a shared repository (often hosted on services like GitHub, GitLab, or Bitbucket).

+## Git Life cycle

+Git tracks changes through a series of steps, and understanding this workflow is essential for mastering version control with Git.

+Here's a detailed breakdown of the Git lifecycle :

+#### 1. Working Directory (Untracked or Modified)

+This is where you start with your files on your local machine.

+When you first create or clone a repository, you have a working directory where all of your project files reside.

+Untracked Files : Files that are present in your working directory but are not yet being tracked by Git.
+These are files that have not been added to the Git repository.

+Modified Files : These are files that are already being tracked by Git but have been changed since the last commit.
+Git recognizes these as modified, but they are not yet saved (committed) to the repository.

+Example :-

+You create a new file, index.html.
+This file is untracked by Git.

+You edit an existing file, style.css.
+This file is modified because it already exists in the repository.

+#### 2. Staging Area (Index)

+The staging area (also called the index) is a temporary storage area where changes are prepared before being committed to the repository.

+When you decide you want to track changes and commit them, you add those changes to the staging area.

+Add Changes to Stage : The command  `git add <file>` adds a file to the staging area, marking it as ready for the next commit.

+Review Changes : You can use  `git status`  to see which files are staged, modified, or untracked.

+Example :-

+You modify style.css and script.js.
+To prepare these changes for the next commit, you run :

+`git add style.css script.js`

+These files are now in the staging area.

+#### 3. Committed (Local Repository)

+Once your changes are staged, you can commit them to the local repository.

+A commit is a snapshot of your project at a particular point in time, including the staged changes.

+Commit Command : The command  `git commit -m "Commit message"`  commits your staged changes to the repository.

+Commit History : Each commit has a unique identifier (SHA hash) and contains a message that describes the changes made.
+This allows you to track the project’s history.

+Each commit includes :-

+    A commit message explaining the changes.

+    A snapshot of the project at the time of the commit.

+    Metadata like the author and timestamp.

+Example :-

+You commit your changes to style.css and script.js

+git commit -m "Fix styling and update JS logic"  ( This commit is saved to your local repository)

+#### 4. Remote Repository

+Once the changes are committed locally, you can push them to a remote repository.

+A remote repository is typically hosted on a service like GitHub, GitLab, or Bitbucket.

+Pushing your commits ensures that other collaborators can see your changes and that the history of the project is updated.

+Push Changes : The command  `git push origin <branch>`  uploads your commits to a remote repository.

+The remote branch (often called origin) is the version of the repository hosted online.

+Example :-

+After committing locally, you push the changes to the remote main branch

+git push origin master  ( Now, the changes are visible in the remote repository)

+#### 5. Pull (Fetching Changes)

+To keep your local repository up to date with the remote repository, you use the git pull command.

+This fetches any changes made by others and automatically merges them into your current branch.

+Pull Command : The command  `git pull origin <branch>`  downloads and merges changes from the remote repository.

+Git automatically performs a merge or rebase depending on the configuration.

+Example :-

+Before starting new work, you pull the latest changes from the remote main branch

+git pull origin master  ( This ensures your local repository has the most recent updates before you start making new changes)